This was a Soviet component of the third and last stage of the 'Bagration' summer offensive of 1944 (5/27 July 1944).

 After the fall of Minsk on 3 July in 'Bagration', the Oberkommando des Heeres could call on few reserves to help check the Soviet advance.
 On the Białystok axis, the remaining German forces were organised into a Sperrgruppe (blocking group) under the command of General Helmuth Weidling.
 This comprised Generalleutnant Karl Decker’s 5th Panzerdivision, Generalmajor Georg Haus’s 50th Division, Generalleutnant Hermann Flörke’s Kampfgruppe 'Flörke', SS-Gruppenführer und Generalleutnant der Waffen-SS Curt von Gottberg’s Kampfgruppe 'von Gottberg', and part of SS-Brigadeführer und Generalmajor der Waffen-SS Helmuth Becker’s 3rd SS Panzerdivision 'Totenkopf'.
 The blocking group thus included several new groupings as well as the very few troops who had escaped from the area east of Minsk.

-To the south, the German defence was conducted by the northern wing of Generaloberst Walter Weiss’s 2nd Army, which had been reinforced, notably with Generalleutnant Gustav Heistermann von Ziehlberg’s 28th Jägerdivision, in the hope of effecting a breakthrough to the formations of Heeresgruppe ‘Mitte’ still trapped to the east of Minsk.
+To the south, the German defence was conducted by the northern wing of Generaloberst Walter Weiss’s 2nd Army, which had been reinforced, notably with Generalleutnant Gustav Heistermann von Ziehlberg’s 28th Jägerdivision, in the hope of effecting a breakthrough to the formations of Heeresgruppe 'Mitte' still trapped in the area to the east of Minsk.
 The German effort was aided by the presence of old fortifications and defence works from World War I and earlier.

 Under the overall command of Model, the German forces involved in the forthcoming battle were the remnants of the 4th Army, namely the Sperrgruppe 'Weidling' that was later redesignated VI Corps) and the northern part of the 2nd Army, namely General Friedrich Herrlein’s LV Corps.